Marcelle Maritz

-Marcelle Frieda Maritz is a South African politician who has been serving as a Member of the Limpopo Provincial Legislature since 2019.
-She is a member of the Freedom Front Plus (FF+) and the party's provincial leader.
+Marcelle Frieda Maritz (27 August 1965 – 4 October 2024) was a South African politician who served as a Member of the Limpopo Provincial Legislature from 2019 until 2024.
+She was a member of the Freedom Front Plus (FF+) and the party's provincial leader.
 She served as a municipal councillor of the Mogalakwena Local Municipality prior to her appointment to provincial legislature.
 Maritz was a member of the Democratic Alliance (DA) until 2015, when she resigned from the party after allegations of racism.
 The DA soon laid criminal charges regarding racism against her in 2019.

 Political career

 Maritz was a ward councillor of the Mogalakwena Local Municipality and a member of the DA until 2015, when the party accused her of racism.
 She denied these allegations, though the party's Provincial Disciplinary committee continued with their investigation of her breaching internal party rules.
 She resigned from the party in September 2015 amid the investigation taking place.
 She subsequently joined the FF+.

 Her resignation as a party member of the DA caused her seat in the municipal council to become vacant.
 A municipal by-election was held in her ward on 18 November 2015, which Maritz contested as the FF+ candidate.
 The DA won the ward.

 Maritz became a PR councillor in the Mogalakwena Local Municipality following the 2016 municipal election, as the FF+ had won one seat on the municipal council.

 She soon became the provincial leader of the party and was the party's premier candidate for the 2019 general election.
 She was elected to the Limpopo Provincial Legislature and became the party's sole representative.